 Azam Ghafoor, M.D.

-Dr. Ghafoor'r primary interests are immuno-oncology in thoracic malignancies, including mesothelioma and non-small cell lung cancer.
-His clinical research is focused on the use of anti-mesothelin therapies, including immunotoxins targeting mesothelin-expressing malignancies.
-His focus also includes optimizing immunotherapy (e.g., immunecheckpoint inhibitors) for lung cancer patients using combination-based approaches to overcome and delay resistance of the immune system to recognize and attack tumors.
+Dr. Ghafoor's primary interests are immuno-oncology and precision medicine in thoracic malignancies, including mesothelioma and non-small cell lung cancer.
+His clinical research is focused on the use of anti-mesothelin therapies, including immunotoxins and CAR T tharpies against NSCLC and mesothelioma, and targeted therapies in comibination with local therapies for EGFR mutated NSCLC.
+His focus also includes optimizing immunotherapies and precision medicine for lung cancer patients using combination-based approaches to overcome and delay resistance.

 Dr. Ghafoor is a thoracic and immuno-oncologist.
 His clinical and translational research focuses on investigating the clinical use of immunotoxin therapy and immunotherapy in thoracic malignancies such as mesothelioma and non-small cell lung cancers.
 His work also involves developing novel immunotherapy-based combinations for improving responses and outcomes for patients with lung cancer using different immunotherapies such as immune checkpoint inhibitors.

 Selected Key Publications